×

 Kentucky is home to many of America’s finest creations: fried chicken, bluegrass music, bourbon and, of course, the Chevrolet Corvette.

-Since 1981, Chevy’s team at Bowling Green, KY have been exclusively responsible for building Uncle Sam’s long-standing sports car killer.
-And it was in the Southeastern state that the first true ZR1 was born – save for an engine co-developed with Lotus and built by Mercury Marine (yes, the boat people).
+Since 1981, Chevy’s team at Bowling Green, KY have been exclusively responsible for building Uncle Sam’s long-standing supercar killer.
+And it was in the Southeastern state that the first true Corvette ZR1 was born – save for an engine co-developed with Lotus and built by Mercury Marine (yes, the boat people).

 Destined from day one to serve as the firm’s apex predator, the 1990 C4 ZR1 was a formidable adversary to contemporary European exotica.
 But can the latest C8 generation model continue to shake the supercar status quo?

-1076 bhp.
-215 mph.
+0-60 mph in 2.3 seconds.
 A sub-ten-second quarter mile.
+215 mph flat out.
 If those stats don’t capture your attention, you really ought to be shopping for an F35 jet fighter, not a sports car.

 Not only is the new ZR1 quicker than any Corvette that’s gone before, but it’s twin-turbo V8 is also the most potent all-American production engine to ever feature in a car.
 However, the ultimate Corvette is about so much more than racing between the lights.